MA17464/GME2/README.md

 | Test score (written/Oral) | / 40 |
 | **Medical School Score**: <br>Excellent = 10 marks<br>Very Good = 8 marks<br>Good = 6 marks<br>Satisfactory = 4 marks | / 10 |
 | **Total Score** | / 100 |

+**The Interview Score is the sum of all the scores in the interview form (same as Final Total).**
+**Test Score are automatically taken from the score that was uploaded by the GME Staff in the upload scores page.**
+**Medical School Score are automatically taken from the GPA of the applicant.**